SequoiaConsulting/terraform-s3-cf-website/README.md

 # terraform-s3-cf-website
-Terraform module to create S3 static website, along with CloudFormation distribution for it to enable serving through SSL
+Terraform module to create S3 static website, along with CloudFormation distribution for it to enable serving through SSL.

 ## Inputs